 The effects of a sensory diet are usually immediate AND cumulative.
 Activities that perk up your child or calm him down are not only effective in the moment; they actually help to restructure your child’s nervous system over time so that he is better able to:

 Creating a Sensory Diet: The Ingredients

-Ideally, in creating a sensory diet, you should work with an occupational therapist who specializes in sensory processing issues.
-You’ll find many sensory diet ideas and accommodations for children with SPD and/or autism in the award-winning Raising a Sensory Smart Child that can help you and your OT create the best sensory diet for your child.
+Ideally, in creating a sensory diet, you work with a sensory smart occupational therapist who is skilled and experienced at working with sensory processing issues.
+Note that an OT who has only worked with young children may be challenged by working with teens or adults.
+You’ll find many sensory diet ideas and accommodations for children, or teens, with SPD and/or autism in the award-winning Raising a Sensory Smart Child that can help you and your OT create the best sensory diet for your son or daughter.
 One of the trickiest aspects of SPD is recognizing when a child is overreactive or underreactive in any given moment, and then adjusting sensory input so that he doesn’t experience “sensory overload.”
 The goal is to provide a “just right challenge” to help him move forward into being not too active, not too inactive.
 That’s why it’s important to partner up with knowledgeable professional if you can.
 Raising a Sensory Smart Child, which includes the Sensory Checklist you can print here, is geared toward building your “sensory smarts” so that you can better help your child.

 What age is the person you and your OT are planning a sensory diet for?
 Choose one of the age groups below to discover some appropriate sensory diet activities.

 A good sensory diet takes into account all the senses that are involved in sensory processing disorder.
 There are 7 of them: Do you know what they are?
 Click here for more information on the 7 (yes, 7!) senses.

 CLICK HERE to find a sensory smart occupational therapist.

 Click Here to look at a sample of a Sensory Diet.